Why I'm Building Trust Bench

 On the safety training side, there’s serious research.
 Anthropic’s Constitutional AI.
 Representation Engineering (RepE).
 Shanghai AI Lab’s SafeLadder and SafeWork-R1.
 These techniques can actually improve model safety.

-But here’s the thing: nobody has packaged the closed loop.
+Nobody has packaged the closed loop.
 Profile a model’s trust.
 Understand why it fails.
 Apply a targeted fix.
 Verify the fix worked.
-AI labs do this internally (Anthropic’s entire Constitutional AI process is essentially this loop).
+AI labs do this internally.
+Anthropic’s entire Constitutional AI process is essentially this loop.
 It doesn’t exist as open-source infrastructure that anyone can use.

 Why Qwen3.5, and why from scratch?